Guide to Scanning Tickets

 - Finding your Organiser Key

-*If you already have an Organiser Key, or you are scanning tickets on behalf of someone else, click here to be taken directly to the Event Manager Login screen.
-Enter the Organiser Key and define your Terminal/Entry point (as described below), then proceed directly to instructions: 2.
-Event Manager
+*If you already have an Organiser Key, or you are scanning tickets on behalf of someone else, click here to be taken directly to the Event manager login screen.
+Enter the Organiser Key and define your Terminal/Entry point (as described below), then proceed directly to instructions:

 First things first, you’ll need to log into your Billetto profile.
-Click on Calendar in the top left corner of the screen, then manage on the event.
-Now you are gonna go a bit down on the page and then click on the Event Manager button at the left side.
+Click on My events in the top left corner of the screen, find the event and click on manage.
+Now you are gonna click on Ticket scanning & door sales in the left-side menu.

 *If you do not already have an Organiser Key, then you will need to click ‘Generate Organiser Key’ before progressing.
-Once you have done so, click on Event Manager again, and you will see your newly generated Organiser Key on the left.
+Once you have done so, click on Ticket scanning & door sales again, and you will see your newly generated Organiser Key on the left.

 If your Organiser Key does not automatically populate, enter it here (if you are scanning tickets for someone else’s event, then enter their Organiser Key).
 You should also choose a name for the Terminal/Entry point - this will be useful later in tracking how many guests were let in at which gate/by who.